 Once the chat is done, I ask for a 50% deposit of the frame price, and then the framebuilding begins.
 I like to give 4 months, give or take, to complete a frame because, unless I get it done in 4 days, I am at the mercy of dealers, tubing stocks, parts suppliers, painters, etc. The list goes on!
 Sometimes the coordination is fast, and sometimes it's slow.

-Just drop me a line and we will talk
+Just drop me a line at email@example.com and we will talk

 I started building frames because I've never had a job with regular hours.
 With lots of empty days, I felt the need to fill them by doing something useful.
 I didn't know what I was getting myself into.
 The nearest framebuilder at that time told me I was going to waste my time and would soon surrender.
 He was wrong.
 I started making bikes for me and my friends.
 Taking some tubes and turning them into a bike is magical, building your own bike is awesome, but building bikes for others and seeing their joy riding them is unbeatable.